 Based on this concept, together with the fact that the impedance of a geometrical system is related to conductor length, cross sectional area and signal frequency, a value of impedance can be calculated from a current passed through the body.
 The measured impedance is inversely proportional to the amount of fluid.
 By appropriate choice of signal frequency, this can be made specific for ECF or for total fluid determination.

 The L-Dex U400 is a multi frequency bioelectrical impedance analyzer.
 The device accurately measures current, voltage and phase angle, and calculates impedance, resistance and reactance.
-These measurements and calculations are used to estimate extra cellular fluid (ECF) allowing for the assessment of the development of unilateral Lymphedema of the arms in women.
+These measurements and calculations are used to estimate extra cellular fluid (ECF) allowing for the assessment of the development of unilateral lymphedema of the arm in women and the leg in women and men.

-The ImpediMed L-Dex U400 is specifically designed for segmental bioelectrical impedance analysis to measure the ECF of the arms in which a small alternating current of 200uA RMS at a frequency of approximately 4kHz to 1000kHz is passed between two current electrodes spanning the body.
+The ImpediMed L-Dex U400 is specifically designed for segmental bioelectrical impedance analysis to measure the ECF of the limbs in which a small alternating current of 200uA RMS at a frequency of approximately 3kHz to 1000kHz is passed between two current electrodes spanning the body.
 The voltage drop measured between a second pair of voltage-sensing electrodes is used to calculate the impedance value.

 However, the cell membrane and tissue interfaces because they are 'imperfect capacitors' act as a barrier to penetration of current at low frequencies.
 Thus the total impedance and phase angle of alternating current flow will be frequency dependent.

-The ImpediMed L-Dex U400 is specifically designed for segmental bioelectrical impedance analysis to measure the ECF of the arms in which a small alternating constant current of 200uA RMS at a frequency of 4kHz+ 100Hz to 1000 kHz+ is passed between two current electrodes spanning the body.
+The ImpediMed L-Dex U400 is specifically designed for segmental bioelectrical impedance analysis to measure the ECF of the limbs in which a small alternating constant current of 200uA RMS at a frequency of 3 kHz to 1000 kHz is passed between two current electrodes spanning the body.
 The voltage drop measured between a second pair of voltage-sensing electrodes is used to calculate the impedance value.
 The performance of the device may be checked with the aid of a calibration circuit (supplies as an accessory) for quality assurance or servicing purposes.

 Bioelectrical impedance basics, simple mathematics, bioelectrical and anthropometric parameters from peer reviewed published journal articles are used to convert measured impedance to a corresponding estimate of extra cellular fluid ratio (extra cellular fluid index or lymphedema index - referred to as L-Dex), and differences between the arms.
 These estimates can be used as alternatives to the current circumferential measurements and water immersion methods, to indicate trends toward the potential development of Lymphedema.